ARM-software/gator/README_Streamline.txt

   - [*] Tracers
     - [*] Trace process context switches and events (#)

-(#) The "Trace process context switches and events" is not the only option that enables tracing (CONFIG_GENERIC_TRACER or CONFIG_TRACING) and may not be visible in menuconfig as an option if other trace configurations are enabled.
+(#) The "Trace process context switches and events" is not the only option that enables tracing (CONFIG_GENERIC_TRACER or CONFIG_TRACING as well as CONFIG_CONTEXT_SWITCH_TRACER) and may not be visible in menuconfig as an option if other trace configurations are enabled.
 Other trace configurations being enabled is sufficient to turn on tracing.

 The configuration options:
 CONFIG_GENERIC_TRACER or CONFIG_TRACING
+CONFIG_CONTEXT_SWITCH_TRACER
 CONFIG_PROFILING
 CONFIG_HIGH_RES_TIMERS
-CONFIG_LOCAL_TIMERS (for SMP systems) CONFIG_PERF_EVENTS and CONFIG_HW_PERF_EVENTS (kernel versions 3.0 and greater)
-CONFIG_DEBUG_INFO (optional, used for analyzing the kernel) CONFIG_CPU_FREQ (optional, provides frequency setting of the CPU)
+CONFIG_LOCAL_TIMERS (for SMP systems and kernel versions before 3.12) CONFIG_PERF_EVENTS and CONFIG_HW_PERF_EVENTS (kernel versions 3.0 and greater) CONFIG_DEBUG_INFO (optional, used for analyzing the kernel) CONFIG_CPU_FREQ (optional, provides frequency setting of the CPU)